 The rich intellectual history of our thinking on fungal individuality reflects distinct literatures focused on different groups and species, for example, lichens and Neurospora.
 While lichenologists accept genetic mosaics may be common, Neurospora is a model for probing the molecular underpinnings of rejection of “other”.
 In my talk I will focus on simple questions with no simple answers: What is an organism?
 How shall we count individual fungi in nature?
 I will base my answers on a decade-long survey of lichens growing on the tombstones of a Petersham cemetery.
 My central thesis: lichens are organisms and should be counted as such.

 The MSA Eduction Committee

 Many of us were asked to transition our undergraduate and graduate courses to online instruction this spring and summer with little preparation or support, and it’s possible that we will be expected to do the same thing this fall.
-The Mycology Teaching Symposium will include best practices for online teaching, resources for online educators, and advice from mycologists currently overcoming the various challenges encountered when teaching online.
-We look forward to collaborating with and strengthening our mycological community to best serve our future students.
+The Mycology Teaching Symposium included best practices for online teaching, resources for online educators, and advice from mycologists currently overcoming the various challenges encountered when teaching online.

 “Fungal Community Structure, Dynamics and Function in Decaying Wood”

 Lynne Boddy, Cardiff University, Wales, UK

 Emma C. Gilmartin, Cardiff University, Wales, UK & Woodland Trust, UK

 James Skelton, University of Florida, Gainesville, FL, USA

 You Li, University of Florida, Gainesville, FL, USA

 Andrew J. Johnson, University of Florida, Gainesville, FL, USA